ArchieMeng/anime2x-multibackend/README.md

 - run CPU processor along with GPU will slow down the whole process
 - run DF on 10bits video may produce incorrect color output
+- The DF supports for video interpolation is working in progress.
+It will be published once fully tested.
+- The default parameters are designed for video superresolution.
+To use video interpolation, -s 1 -f 2 should be used.